twjeffery/DIO-test-2/docs/get-started/for-designers.md

 # For Designers

-## DIO designers can use the guidelines through following shared Figma libraries:
+## DIO designers can use the guidelines through the following shared Figma libraries:
 These libraries are automatically enabled for all members of the DIO Figma team.
 <br>
 <br>